jostylr/mathpebbles/src/templates.md

 This is for the main section which hosts lots of subsections too.

+The togglers are for tracking the buttons opening and closing.
+The boards are the actual board objects from jsxgraph, and toNumber is an object that should contain a number equivalent to the fancy number object of inputs.

     Alpine.data('section', () => {
         const ret= {...MP.pebbles, ...methods};
         ret.open = false;
         ret.togglers = [];
+        ret.boards = [];
+        ret.toNumber = {};
+        ret.type = 'decimal';
         return ret;
     });